programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 {% include figure.html src="/images/sparql3.png" caption="A one-column table returned by our query for every object with type 'print'" %}

-## FILTER queries
+## FILTER

-In the previous query, our SPARQL query searched for an exact match for the object type "print".
+In the previous query, our SPARQL query searched for an exact match for the object type with the text label "print".
 However, often we want to match values within a certain range, such as dates.
 For this, we'll use the `FILTER` command.

-To find URIs for all prints in the BM created between 1580 and 1600, we'll need to tie in the nodes that describe which dates objects were created.
+To find URIs for all the prints in the BM created between 1580 and 1600, we'll need to add references to our query that describe where to find the dates that objects were created.

 ```
 # Return object links and creation date